-- A. An applicant for development shall provide documentation from the appropriate noncounty service provider that adequate water, sewer and fire protection can be provided to the proposed development prior to occupancy.
-The documentation shall be no more than ninety (90) days old. - Findings: The Applicant has provided all necessary service provider letters to document that the site is able to be served by critical services, including water, sewer and fire protection.
-This standard is met. - B. No development shall be approved without an adequate level of access to the proposed development in place or assured at the time of occupancy, with "adequate" defined for critical road services as: - (1) Those Local and Neighborhood Route roads, new or existing, lying wholly within the property's real property boundaries or future roadway alignments designated in the Washington County Transportation System Plan (TSP).
-Roadways shall be developed in accordance with Washington County's Road Design and Construction Standards and roadway alignments designated in the TSP may be adjusted within the subject property as approved by the County Engineer; and - Findings: The subject site is not located on local or neighborhood route roads.
+A. An applicant for development shall provide documentation from the appropriate noncounty service provider that adequate water, sewer and fire protection can be provided to the proposed development prior to occupancy.
+The documentation shall be no more than ninety (90) days old.

+The Applicant has provided all necessary service provider letters to document that the site is able to be served by critical services, including water, sewer and fire protection.
+This standard is met.

+- B. No development shall be approved without an adequate level of access to the proposed development in place or assured at the time of occupancy, with "adequate" defined for critical road services as: - (1) Those Local and Neighborhood Route roads, new or existing, lying wholly within the property's real property boundaries or future roadway alignments designated in the Washington County Transportation System Plan (TSP).
+Roadways shall be developed in accordance with Washington County's Road

+Design and Construction Standards and roadway alignments designated in the TSP may be adjusted within the subject property as approved by the County Engineer; and

+The subject site is not located on local or neighborhood route roads.
 The requirements of this section are not applicable.

-- (2) For those access roads lying adjacent to and between the property owner's proposed development and the nearest adequate Collector or Arterial road, as defined in Essential Services, or future roadway alignments designated in the Washington County Transportation System Plan, likely to attract the highest traffic volume from the proposed development (based on existing and/or forecast traffic volumes) the road(s) must meet the following minimum standards: - Findings: The subject site is not located on an access road.
-The requirements of this section are not applicable. - (3) For a proposed development which abuts an existing Local or Neighborhood Route stub street, the applicant must develop a site plan which extends the stub street into or through the development site. - Findings: The subject site does not abut an existing Local or Neighborhood Route stub street.
-The requirements of this section are not applicable. - (4) A half-street improvement shall be constructed along the site's frontage of existing Local and Neighborhood Route roads which abut the site and are not improved in accordance with the Washington County Transportation System Plan and Road Design and Construction Standards.
+(2) For those access roads lying adjacent to and between the property owner's proposed development and the nearest adequate Collector or Arterial road, as defined in Essential Services, or future roadway alignments designated in the Washington County Transportation System Plan, likely to attract the highest traffic volume from the proposed development (based on existing and/or forecast traffic volumes) the road(s) must meet the following minimum standards:

+The subject site is not located on an access road.
+The requirements of this section are not applicable.

+(3) For a proposed development which abuts an existing Local or Neighborhood Route stub street, the applicant must develop a site plan which extends the stub street into or through the development site.

-Applicant's The subject site does not abut an existing Local or Neighborhood Route stub street.Findings: The requirements of this section are not applicable.
+The subject site does not abut an existing Local or Neighborhood Route stub street.
+The requirements of this section are not applicable.